 The maturity curves for females and males are shown in Fig. 2, and the parameters of the fitted curves in Table 2.
-Female length at 50% maturity decreased slightly from 1995 (35 cm) to 1996 (34 cm), but a pronounced decrease was observed in 1997 (24 cm) and maintained in 1998 (23 cm).
-In males the L{50} ranged from 23 cm in 1995 to 27 cm in 1996, and then decreased to 21 cm in 1997 and 19 cm in 1998.
-The differences in L{50} estimates in females were significant between 1997 and the previous years (1995 and 1996), and between 1998 and both 1995 and 1996, and were not significant between 1997 and 1998 (Table 3).
-In males, the differences were significant between all the years, except between 1997 and 1998 (Table 3).
+Female length at 50 % maturity slightly decreased from 1995 (35 cm) to 1996 (34 cm), but a pronounced decrease is observed in 1997 (24 cm), maintained in 1998 (23 cm).
+In males L{50} ranges from 23 cm in 1995 to 27 cm in 1996, and then decrease to 21 cm in 1997 and 19 cm in 1998.
+The differences in L{50} estimates in females were significant between 1997 and the previous years (1996 and 1995), and between 1998 and both 1996 and 1995, and were not significant between 1997 and 1998 (table 3).
+In males, differences were significant between all the years, except between 1997 and 1998 (table 3).

-The covariance analyses of the maturity curves (Table 4) indicate that the slopes and intercepts were significantly different between years in both sexes.
-Thus, the mature proportions at length were different in the years analysed, not only due to a difference in the length distributions involved.
-Also the rate of increase of the mature proportions with length was different.
+The covariance analyses of the maturity curves (Table 4) indicate that the slopes and intercepts are significantly different between years in both sexes.
+Thus, the mature proportions at length are different in the years analysed, not only due to a difference in the length distributions involved.
+Also the rate of increase of the mature proportions with length is different.

-Decreases in both age- and length-at-maturity in coincidence with decreases in stock abundance has been observed in recent years in several shelf species from this same area (Stearns et al., 1984; Morgan et al., MS 1993; Saborido and Junguera, 1998).
-However it is difficult to assert that such could be the case of the yellowtail flounder, as the stock seems to be at present in a better situation than it was in the past (Anon., 1997).
-From Morgan and Walsh (MS 1997) results, which include a much longer time series (1975-95), few trends were evident, though a decline in males L{50} since 1984 occurred from 30 cm to 25 cm at the end of their time series.
-The L{50} estimates in the only coincident year with the present study (1995) are approximately similar in both sexes, but in contrast, Morgan and Walsh (MS 1997) found a more pronounced decreasing trend on males L{50} while we found it in females.
+Decreases in both age and length at maturity in coincidence with decreases in stock abundance has been observed in recent years in several shelf species from this same area (Stearns et al. 1984; Morgan et al. 1993; Saborido and Junquera 1998).
+However it is difficult to assert that such could be the case of the yellowtail flounder, as the stock seems to be at present in a better situation than it was in the past (Anon.
+1997).
+From Morgan and Walsh (1997) results, including a much longer time series (1975 - 95), few trends were evident, though a decline in males L{50} since 1984 occurred from 30 cm to 25 cm at the end of their time series.
+The L{50} estimates in the only coincident year with the present study (1995) are approximately similar in both sexes, but in contrast, Morgan and Walsh (1997) found a more pronounced decreasing trend on males L{50} while we found it in females.

-The present study is based in a series of surveys which cover only partially the yellowtail flounder distribution range, namely the part of the stock in the Regulatory Area.
-The length-at-maturity results obtained in 1997 are consistent with the 1998 estimates, and can be reflecting a change in the species distribution pattern.
-In 1997 and 1998 significant amounts of small and mature fish appeared in the survey area (Paz et al., MS 1997, Durán et al., MS 1998) and they were largely more concentrated than in previous surveys.
-Thus mature small fish, likely first spawners, could have become more available to the surveys in 1997-98 just because of a change in their distribution, or those small adults could have become more abundant because they belong to a large year-class.
+The present study are based in a series of surveys which cover only partially the yellowtail flounder distribution range, namely the part of the stock in the Regulatory Area.
+The length at maturity results obtained in 1997 are consistent with the 1998 estimates, and can be reflecting a change in the species distribution pattern.
+In 1997 and 1998 mainly small fish appeared in the survey area (Paz et al. 1997, Durán et al. 1998) and they were largely more concentrated than in previous surveys.
+Thus mature small fish, likely first spawners, became more available to the surveys in 1997-1998 just because of a change in their distribution, or those small adults became more abundant because they belong to a large year class.